 Let’s get started…

 Step 1: Log in to your CloudStick dashboard and select server in order to proceed with this tutorial on how to install Craft CMS

-After selecting the server, click on the ‘Accounts’ tab from left side menu.
+After selecting the server, click on the ‘Accounts’ tab from the left side menu.

 Then, click on the ‘Create account’ option.